The Differences Between Macaroons and MacaronsOctober 05, 2017 by Stacey Farooqui

 The good news is that both sweets are usually gluten-free.
 However, it is always best to specify and double-check when buying them or placing an inflight catering order.
 Pronunciations for both items have been provided in this article to aid when verbally communicating which of these items you would like to order.

-If you have any questions about this article or inflight catering, contact me at firstname.lastname@example.org.
+If you have any questions about this article or inflight catering, contact firstname.lastname@example.org.